 The Russian Orthodox Cathedral of Nice

-In the heart of Nice, the Saint-Nicolas Cathedral of Nice is a classified moment, which is moreover the most important religious building of orthodox worship outside Russia.
+In the heart of Nice, is the Saint-Nicolas de Nice cathedral located.
+It is a classified moment and also the most important religious building of Orthodox worship outside Russia.

-You can admire the contrast between the cathedral, the colours of the façade and the palm trees surrounding it.
+Admire the contrast between the cathedral, the colours of its facades and the palm trees surrounding it.

-Monaco is the second smallest state in the world after the Vatican; Monaco is often associated as a symbol of luxury thanks to its famous Rock and its many 5-star hotels.
+Monaco is the second smallest state in the world after the Vatican.
+Monaco is often associated as a symbol of luxury thanks to its famous Monte-Carlo district, its palaces, its casinos and its numerous 5-star hotels.

 The Prince’s Palace of Monaco